The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Introduction

-\textit{Luck} in games and sports has been largely studied, from philosophical perspectives (Simon, 2007, Morris, 2015) to statistical ones (Denrell and Liu, 2012, Pluchino et al., 2018).
-Maubossin (2012) define that games that are high in luck are the ones that are highly unpredictable, is not able to achieve great advantages through repetition and the 'reversion to the mean' effect in performance is high.
-Elias et al (2012) and Gilbert and Wells (2019) define many types of luck, that we will later introduce.
-In this model, following the line from the later authors, we consider that luck is when the unexplained part differs markedly from the mean value in the distribution of noises.
+\textit{Luck} in games and sports has been largely studied, from philosophical perspectives \cite{simon2007deserving,morris2015moral} to statistical ones \cite{denrell2012top,pluchino2018talent}.
+Maubossin \cite{mauboussin2012success} define that games that are high in luck are the ones that are highly unpredictable, it is not able to achieve great advantages through repetition and the `reversion to the mean' effect in performance is high.
+Elias et al. \cite{elias2012characteristics} and Gilbert and Wells \cite{gilbert2019ludometrics} define many types of luck, that we will later introduce.
+In this model, following the line from the later authors, we consider that luck is when the unexplained part differs markedly from the mean value in the noise distribution.
 That is, a series of unobserved variables have a huge impact on the outcome. \\

-\textit{Effort}, in turn, can be conceived as the cost of performing at the same level over time and staying steadily engaged on a determinate task (Herlambang et al 2021).
+\textit{Effort}, in turn, can be conceived as the cost of performing at the same level over time and staying steadily engaged on a determinate task \cite{herlambang2021modeling}.
 Different measures of effort can be defined.
-In the context of decision making, effort can be the total number of elementary information processing operations involved (Kushnirok, 1995) or the use of cognitive resources required to complete a task (Russo and Dosher, 1983, Johnson and Payne, 1985).
-Another measure of effort (or lack of it) can be defined in terms of the extent of {\em anchoring} in a self-reported rating scales, that is, the tendency to select categories in close proximity to the rating category used for the immediately preceding item (Lyu and Bolt, 2021).\\
+In the context of decision making, effort can be the total number of elementary information processing operations involved \cite{payne1995trading} or the use of cognitive resources required to complete a task \cite{russo1983strategies,johnson1985effort}.
+Another measure of effort (or lack of it) can be defined in terms of the extent of {\em anchoring} in a self-reported rating scales, that is, the tendency to select categories in close proximity to the rating category used for the immediately preceding item \cite{lyu2022psychometric}.
+From a sports science perspective, the effort exerted by a team can be seen as the sum of all the players loads, that Quarrie et al. \cite{quarrie2017managing} define as `the total stressors and demands applied to the players'.
+These loads can include the physical motions of the players, the preparation for future matches, the food intakes, the intensity of interpersonal relationships, etc. Our formal definition of effort is intended as a proxy for the amount of some of these loads.
+Although a commonly accepted definition of effort is lacking, according to Massin \cite{massin2017towards} effort is understood as the force exerted in order to reach a goal.
+Our definition of effort is indeed intended to capture this notion, in the understanding that one of the main goals (and the hardest to achieve) in a rugby game is to score tries.
+We consider that deviating from the goal of scoring tries, that is, exerting forces in order to reach a different goal, implies a reduction of the effort.\\